Muskan-3/Amazon-Clone/README.md

-🛒 Amazon Clone
+Amazon Clone
-This project is a functional clone of the Amazon e-commerce platform, developed as a learning exercise to practice web development skills.
-It replicates core features such as product browsing, cart functionality, and user authentication in a simplified manner.
+This is a simplified clone of the Amazon e-commerce platform, developed as part of a web development learning project.
+It replicates basic features such as product browsing, shopping cart functionality, and user authentication.

-📌 Key Features
+Features
-User Registration and Login
+User registration and login

-Product Listing Page
+Product listing page

-Add to Cart / Remove from Cart Functionality
+Add to cart and remove from cart

-Checkout Page
+Checkout functionality

-Responsive and Mobile-Friendly Layout
+Responsive design for mobile and desktop

-🛠️ Technologies Used
+Technologies Used
 Frontend: HTML And CSS